rawreek/Basic-banking-system/README.md

 # Basic-banking-system
-#task1 of web development intern at the spark's foundation
+#task1 of web development internship at the the spark's foundation

 Task: Create a simple dynamic website which has-
     *dummy database for upto 10 customers